thingsboard/thingsboard.github.io/docs/iot-gateway/all_configuration.md

 ### Section "connectRequests"
 This configuration section is optional.
 Configuration, provided in this section will be used to get information from the broker about connecting new device.

-There are 2 options for this block configuration, depending on where gateway should receive device name.
+There are 2 options for this block configuration, depending on the type of device name retrieval.

 **1. Name in a message from broker:**